xsf/xmpp.org/content/pages/getting-started/_index.md

 * [list.jabber.at](https://list.jabber.at/)
 * [xmpp-servers.404.city](https://xmpp-servers.404.city)

-There is also a [XMPP Compliance Tester](https://compliance.conversations.im/old/)
+There is also an [XMPP Compliance Tester](https://compliance.conversations.im/old/)

 # 3. Log in!
 That's it!